Part 2. How to Manage Your Infrastructure as Code

 $ tofu apply

-The first thing the apply command will do is prompt you for the ami_id value:
+The first thing the apply command will do is prompt you for the name input variable:

 Enter a value:

-You can paste in the ID of the AMI you built using Packer in the previous section and hit Enter.
-Alternatively, if you don’t want to be prompted interactively, you can instead use the -var flag when running apply:
+You can type in a name like "sample-app-tofu" and hit Enter.
+Alternatively, if you don’t want to be prompted interactively, you can instead use the -var flag:

 console

-You can also set the value for any input variable foo using the environment variable TF_VAR_foo:
+You can also set any input variable foo using the environment variable TF_VAR_foo:

 console